 This map shows the two main sites of the College in the city centre: the Old Courts on Trinity Street and the Harvey Court site on West Road.
 All College offices are based in the Old Courts.
 This map can be expanded using the navigation keys to include more of the city.

-All national bus services currently stop at the main bus station at Drummer Street, about 5 minutes walk to the east of the main city centre College site.
+All national bus services currently stop at the main bus station at Drummer Street, about 5 minutes walk from the College.
+The University map above may be expanded to see the position of the bus station – it is to the east of the main city centre College site.

 Main routes into Cambridge and the surrounding area are marked on this map.
 Limited parking is available for visitors at our Harvey Court site.
-If you are using SatNav, the post code is CB3 9DS.
-There are a number of car parks in the city centre, but it is often easier to use one of the Park & Ride sites to avoid driving into the city.
+If you are using SatNav then you will need the post code which is CB3 9DS.
+Information about Cambridge City car parks can be found here.
+Details of Park & Ride sites which can be used to save bringing your car into the city centre are available here.

 Of the three main London airports (Heathrow, Gatwick, Stansted), Stansted is by far the most convenient for Cambridge.

 There is an hourly direct train service to Cambridge during the day and the journey time is about half an hour.
 There is more than one bus service; try the National Express timetables.
 If you rent a car then take the M11 North but, if you do so, please be aware that there is very limited car parking at College.

 There is an hourly bus to Cambridge which leaves from stops at both Heathrow Central Bus Station and Terminal 4.
 Enquire at the airport for stops and bus times, or check the National Express timetables.
 The journey takes a little over two hours and you arrive at Drummer Street Bus Station, 5 minutes walk from College.
 It is also possible to travel first to London King's Cross, either by taking the tube (Piccadilly line) or the Heathrow Express to Paddington station and then the tube (Circle line).
 From King's Cross you can take the train to Cambridge.